We like

 Our team is dedicated to finding and telling you more about the web’s best products.
 If you purchase through our links, we may receive a commission.
 Our editorial team is independent and only endorses products we believe in.

 Each person's foot is unique.
 Variations in arch height, foot width, and pronation or supination can make one person’s favorite running shoes a nightmare for another.
 That is why when shopping for running shoes, it is a good idea to visit a running store that carries multiple brands.
-This allows you to try on various styles and compare aspects like fit, cushioning, stability, weight, and flexibility to find the best shoe for your foot.
+Fit, cushioning, stability, weight, and flexibility all matter, especially at a $200+ price point.

 Even though there are numerous brands all creating various types of shoes, some styles have risen to the top in popularity.
-The Nike Pegasus is one of them.
-In 2024, it was Strava’s top shoe on the platform.
-A trusted favorite among runners in the durable daily trainer category since its launch in 1982, the Pegasus is now in its 41st version.
-This past October, Nike's new CEO Elliot Hill was seen wearing an unreleased pair of the new Pegasus Premiums on his first day, generating significant hype among runners and the shoe community.
-This excitement led to the shoe selling out upon release, with many sizes still unavailable today.
-However, Nike is set to release a new colorway in early March.
+The Nike Pegasus is one of the most recognizable daily trainers in the world.
+In 2024, it was Strava’s most-used running shoe globally, reinforcing its reputation as a dependable workhorse for runners of all levels.
+A trusted favorite among runners in the durable daily trainer category since its launch in 1982, the Pegasus is now in its 41st version!
+On his very first day in the role, Nike's CEO Elliot Hill was seen wearing an unreleased pair of the new Pegasus Premiums, generating significant hype among runners and the shoe community.
+This excitement led to the shoe selling out upon release and many times after that.
+Today, the Pegasus Premium comes in a range of core sizes and 14 different colorways.

 What makes the Premiums so special is their look.
 The shoe has this bright orange air unit across the entire midsole and other design details that make it look more like an Air Max 97 or lifestyle shoe.
 As a teenager buying my first running shoes, my dad always said that how a shoe felt was more important than how it looked.
 Remembering this advice, I was intrigued by the stylish design of the new Premiums and wondered whether an amateur runner like myself would notice any difference compared to the current version 41s.